poyzerj/network-portfolio/OSPF - 3 Router Lab/readme.md

-OSPF 3-Router Lab
+# OSPF 3-Router Lab

-📌 Overview
+## 📌 Overview

-This lab demonstrates OSPF adjacency formation, neighbor discovery, and route exchange using a 3-router topology.
+This lab demonstrates **OSPF adjacency formation, neighbor discovery, and route exchange** using a 3-router straight-line topology.
+All routers are configured in **Area 0**, and each router uses its **loopback interface as its OSPF router ID**.

 Routers:

-R1

-R2

-R3

-Each router participates in OSPF Area 0 (or whichever areas you used).
+- R1 – Router ID: 1.1.1.1
+- R2 – Router ID: 2.2.2.2
+- R3 – Router ID: 3.3.3.3

+---

-📡 Topology
+## 📡 Topology

-(Insert your topology screenshot as topology.png)

-🔧 Objectives

-Configure IP addresses on all routers

-Enable OSPF process

-Advertise loopbacks and connected networks

-Verify neighbor adjacencies

-Validate OSPF routes in the routing table

-🧪 Commands Used

-Key verification commands:

-show ip ospf neighbor
-show ip route ospf
-show ip protocols
-show ip ospf interface

-📈 Results

-All three routers formed full OSPF adjacencies

-All loopback prefixes are reachable

-Convergence confirmed via routing table and ping tests

-📁 Configuration Files

-R1.txt

-R2.txt

-R3.txt

-📝 Notes / What I Learned

-(Write 2–3 bullets about what you learned, for example:)

-How OSPF forms adjacencies using hello packets

-How DR/BDR elections occur on multi-access networks

-How network statements and wildcard masks work

-How LSAs propagate routes across the topology